norswap/autumn/doc/autumn/guide/own-parsers.md

 Notice that `token` is a `val` not a `fun`: it's an instance of `Parser` rather than a method.
 We can still call it with `token()` which is syntactic sugar for `token.invoke()`.

-In truth, there some syntactic sugar for `Longest`, we could have written this instead:
+In truth, there is some syntactic sugar for `Longest`, we could have written this instead:

 ```kotlin
 val token = longest ({ keyword() }, { java_identifier() })